sytabaresa/kingly/README.md

   properties from its definition.
 This is just one of the many attractive properties of state machines.

-For the modelization of a [more complex user interface](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), and more details on the benefits of state machine, I'll refer the reader to a [detailed article](https://github.com/brucou/movie-search-app/blob/specs-all/article/article.md) I wrote on the subject.
+For the modelization of a [much more complex user interface](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), and more details on the benefits of state machine, I'll refer the reader to a [detailed article](https://github.com/brucou/movie-search-app/blob/specs-all/article/article.md) I wrote on the subject.

 # Install
 `npm install state-transducer --save`